What is a Tourbillon

 The tourbillon cage must be as light as possible.
 Every gram of mass in the cage adds rotational inertia, which the mainspring must overcome.
 A heavier cage consumes more energy and can reduce the power reserve.
 For this reason, tourbillon cages are often made from titanium, aluminum alloy, or specialized lightweight steel alloys.
 Some modern tourbillons use silicon or carbon fiber components to further reduce weight.

-A typical tourbillon cage contains between 40 and 80 individual components, including the balance wheel, hairspring, pallet fork, escape wheel, cage frame, bearings, and various screws and pins.
 Assembling these components inside a cage that measures roughly 10 to 13 mm in diameter requires exceptional skill and patience.
-The tolerances are microscopic, and any misalignment affects the rate.
+The tolerances are measured in microns (thousandths of a millimeter), and any misalignment affects the rate.
+Hand-finishing a tourbillon cage to haute horlogerie standards can take a single watchmaker weeks.

 Does It Actually Improve Accuracy?